barsoom/review/README.md

 * [ ] Add mark as posted button and websockets to update other clients
 * [ ] Show commits you can review based on who you are
 * [ ] Send entire state when you re-connect, show that this works as it's kind of a killer feature for this version
+* [ ] Consider if temporary state-sync could be setup so both apps could be used at once for a while

 ## Add github hook for commits